|Commander / EDH||Legal|

 Combos Browse all

-Discard two cards: Put a 2/2 black Zombie creature token into play.
+Discard two cards: Create a 2/2 black Zombie creature token.

 Zombie Infestation Discussion

 Dude!
 I think you're selling yourself short with this one!
 You could put wayyy more tokens into this and break it... get those Blood Artist triggers.